Sausage and Pineapple Appetizer

 Just before Christmas, I was preparing to host some people at our home and asked my Facebook friends for some gluten free party food ideas and recipes.

-More of My Easy Recipes!
+More Easy Appetizer Recipes!

 I’ve not been able to tolerate any significant quantity of dairy since I became gluten free several years ago.
 Some Celiacs who can’t tolerate dairy after they are diagnosed are able to eat it again without any issues, perhaps after a year or two once their gut has healed enough, but so far that’s not happened for me.